trealla-prolog/trealla-OLDv1/README.md

 	Integer overflow detection
 	Rationals are a native type
 	Reals are double
-	Atoms (synonymous with strings) are UTF-8 of unlimited length Arity limit 255
+	Atoms are UTF-8 of unlimited length
+	Arity limit 255
 	Full-term just-in-time indexing
 	Peristence to per-module database